-Hospitality (Club Wembley) turnstiles will open three hours before kick-off.
-Please note that Club Wembley is a neutral zone, and Club colours are not permitted.
-General admission turnstiles will open two hours before kick-off.
+Hospitality (Club Wembley) turnstiles will open three hours before kick-off and general admission turnstiles will open two hours before kick-off.
 Please arrive early at the stadium to allow enough time for necessary security checks, including enhanced searches and bag checks.

 Children (14 years and under) must be accompanied by an adult.
 Children under the age of two will not be permitted into the stadium.